johncyril/johncyril.github.io/_recipes/2016-06-27-seabass-1st-world-crsis-averted.md

 ![Grilled Seabass, being seasoned!](/images/recipes/seabassSeasoned.jpg "Grilled Seabass, being seasoned!")

 I used baking parchment.
+Made sure to give the top and belly a once over too.
 Lo and behold, a seriously delicious, succulent, perfectly cooked seabass.
 No scaling required and the innards were simple enough to brush away after cooking.
 Zero prep, totally effortless and while my meal-to-be rested I took a shower.

 This method also doesn’t produce the usual fumes of grilling, baking or shallow frying.
 Open a few windows, leave the extractor fan running and it’s like nothing ever happened.
 Do make sure to put away any laundry airing in an adjacent living room though, just in case (haven’t we all made that mistake at least once?).